stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 The participants may agree to change the period O at anytime by following the [Change the Observation Period](#Change-the-Observation-Period) process.

-### Multisig Accounts
+### Escrow Accounts

 The payment channel utilizes two Stellar accounts that are both 2-of-2 multisig accounts while the channel is open:

-- MI, the _multisig account belonging to I_, that holds the assets that I has contributed to the channel and that will be distributed to the participants at channel close according to the final close transactions submitted.
+- EI, the _escrow account belonging to I_, that holds the assets that I has contributed to the channel and that will be distributed to the participants at channel close according to the final close transactions submitted.
 Created by
 I.  Jointly controlled by I and R while the channel is open.
 Control is returned to I at close.
 Provides sequence numbers for the channel while the channel is open.

-- MR, the _multisig account belonging to R_, that holds the assets that R has contributed to the channel and that will be distributed to the participants at channel close according to the final close transactions submitted.
+- ER, the _escrow account belonging to R_, that holds the assets that R has contributed to the channel and that will be distributed to the participants at channel close according to the final close transactions submitted.
 Created by
 R.  Jointly controlled by I and R while the channel is open.
 Control is